ppdebreuck/modnet/README.md

  - Vibrational thermodynamics

 Download this directory localy to *path/to/pretrained/*.
-These can then be used as follows:
+Pretrained models can then be used as follows:

 ```python
 from modnet.models import MODNetModel